le717/Blocks/Documentation/Tutorial.md

  F  F  F  F  F  F  F  F  F  F  F  F  F
 ```

-Since we are adding a `One-way, west-bound Red Cube`, it also must be located somewhere on the 4th row.
+Since we are adding an `One-way, west-bound Red Cube`, it also must be located somewhere on the 4th row.
 Let's add it at...

 ***"Wait a second, le!
 You haven't said what the code for this cube is!***